janisivanoov/WP_Onepager/readme.txt

 * Résumé Landing Page
 * More...

-= What's Next =

-If you like this plugin, then consider checking out our other projects:

-* <a href="https://wordpress.org/plugins/widgetkit-for-elementor/">WidgetKit For Elementor</a> - The most advanced & powerful Elementor addons kit that enhances your website building capabilities by adding more elements and layouts.
-* <a href="https://themesgrove.com/education-wordpress-theme/" rel="friend" title="Education WordPress Theme">Education WordPress Theme</a> - Premium Education WordPress Themes Bundle.
-Perfect solution for school, college, university, and any educational institute.
-* <a href="https://themesgrove.com/free-one-page-responsive-wordpress-theme/" rel="friend" title="One Page WordPress Theme">One Page WordPress Theme</a> - Best free one page WordPress theme that support OnePager and WidgetKit out-of-the-box.

 == Installation ==

 1. Install WPOnepager either via the WordPress.org plugin repository or by uploading the files to your server.
 2. Activate WPOnepager.
 3. Navigate to the Pages tab from your admin menu and click the "Add New" button to begin creating your new WordPress landing page.
-4. Want more features? <a href="https://themesgrove.com/wp-onepager/?utm_source=wp-repo&utm_medium=link&utm_campaign=wponepager" rel="friend" title="WPOnepager">Purchase the WPOnepager Pro</a>!

 == Screenshots ==